amatt06/IIT/README.md

 My result in the Myers- Briggs Personality Test indicates that I am accepting, adaptable and am adept at finding workable solutions-valuing efficiency ("The 16 MBTI Types").
 It also indicates that I will have a tendency to value facts over concepts.
 The MBTI results are further supported by the results from the Big Five Personality Test where I scored highly in agreeableness.
 I also scored highly in conscientiousness.
 This suggests that I am diligent worker (""Big Five Personality Test") who values organisation.
 According to the Learning Style Test I am a visual learner; implying that I remember things by sight or example, rather than spoken instructions ("What's Your Learning Style").

+These results suggest that I am more likely to be very accepting of people's ideas and proposals within a team.
+At the same time, I will value those with clear instructions rather than vague concepts.
+The fact that I am diligent worker and introverted may mean that my communication within a team will be lacking.
+Moreover, my knowledge of my weaknesses attained from these various tests will let me monitor my behaviour and allow me to aim to be more well-rounded as a team member.

+I should take these results into account when forming a team by seeking out others that compliment both my personality and learning style.
+My ideal team would include strong leaders who are natural instigators in conversation, to ensure clarity throughout the group.
+Further, I would preferably seek out those who share the same traits of being organised and diligent workers.
+This would assist in avoiding conflict within the group.

+## Project Idea